raspberrypi/picotool/README.md

 ### Details

-Things are designed to waste as little space as possible, but you can turn everything of with preprocessor var `PICO_NO_BINARY_INFO=1`.
-Additionally any SDK code that inserts binary info cane be separately excluded by its own preprocesor var.
+Things are designed to waste as little space as possible, but you can turn everything off with preprocessor var `PICO_NO_BINARY_INFO=1`.
+Additionally any SDK code that inserts binary info can be separately excluded by its own preprocesor var.

 You need
 ```c